-Each version of Windows 10 adds new features and functionality; occasionally we also remove features and functionality, often because we've added a better option.
-Below are the details about the features and functionalities that are no longer being developed in Windows 10.
-For information about features that have been removed, see Features we removed.
+Each version of Windows client adds new features and functionality.
+Occasionally, new versions also remove features and functionality, often because they've added a newer option.
+This article provides details about the features and functionalities that are no longer being developed in Windows client.
+For more information about features that have been removed, see Windows features removed.

-The features described below are no longer being actively developed, and might be removed in a future update.
+The features in this article are no longer being actively developed, and might be removed in a future update.
 Some features have been replaced with other features or functionality and some are now available from other sources.

 The following list is subject to change and might not include every affected feature or functionality.

 If you have feedback about the proposed replacement of any of these features, you can use the Feedback Hub app.

 |Windows Information Protection||Windows Information Protection will no longer be developed in future versions of Windows.
 For more information, see Announcing sunset of Windows Information Protection (WIP).

 For your data protection needs, Microsoft recommends that you use Microsoft Purview Information Protection and Microsoft Purview Data Loss Prevention.

 |BitLocker To Go Reader||Note: BitLocker to Go as a feature is still supported.

 Reading of BitLocker-protected removable drives (BitLocker To Go) from Windows XP or Windows Vista in later operating systems is deprecated and might be removed in a future release of Windows client.

 The following items might not be available in a future release of Windows client: